ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- hear on every side of that great
-remedy, and public opinion thus based
-upon&#x27;an actual experience, has all the
-weight and importance of absolute
-truth.
-At this time of the year,the uric acid
-in the blood pneumonia and
-rheumatism, and there is not a man
-who does not.&#x27;dread these monsters of
-disease; but he need .have 110 fear of
-them, we are told, if he rid the blood of
-the uric acid cause.
-These words are strong, and may
-sound likeran advertisement, and be re­
-jected as such by; unthinking people,
-but we believe they are the truth, and
-as such should be spoken by. every
-truth-loving newspaper.
 The Judge Needed the Money.
 I have just heard the following good
 story on Chief Justice Bleckley.
 All